Featured Comment:

 - Add 200 g cooked Japanese short-grain rice, break it up and mix well.

-- Once the eggs are cooked, add 80 g pork chashu, 3 slices kamaboko fish cake and 30 g green onion.
+- Once the eggs are cooked, add 80 g pork chashu, 3 slices kamaboko fish cake and ¼ Japanese leek (naganegi).
 Stir fry until the ingredients are well incorporated.

-- Add 2 tbsp chashu marinade (if you didn't make chashu, see note for alternative) and sprinkle with 2 g salt, ¼ tsp white pepper powder and ½ tsp Chinese-style chicken bouillon powder (granules).
+- Add 2 tbsp chashu marinade (if you didn't make chashu, see note for alternative) and sprinkle with 2 g salt, ¼ tsp ground white pepper and ½ tsp Chinese-style chicken bouillon powder.

 - Stir fry for 1-2 minutes and occasionally toss to help dry out the rice a little.
 (See video for example.)